 Who Exactly Needs Insurance?

-All business owners would be wise to set up an insurance policy for their business, regardless of whether or not such insurance is required by your state.
+All business owners would be wise to set up an insurance policy for their business, regardless of whether or not their state requires such property insurance.
 This is especially true for restaurants that produce goods directly consumed by customers.
 Insurance coverage will protect you from food poisoning claims and other issues.

-From small single-shop bistros to restaurants with multiple locations, you will need food and restaurant insurance for your business.
-Some examples of small restaurants that will require insurance coverage include:
+Your business will need food and restaurant insurance for small single-shop diners and restaurants with multiple locations.
+Some examples of small restaurants that will require insurance and workers’ compensation coverage include:

 - Cafes and coffee shops